flow-storm/flow-storm-debugger/Readme.md

 is designed to look at a program execution as a whole, to be used not only while chasing bugs but also as a development companion to help you reason about whatever system you are running.

-Most tools like Cider, Cursive or VScode debuggers are blocking steppers and require you to add breakpoints to specific places, which is ok if you have an idea already of where the bug could be located, but they fall short if you aren't sure, or you just want to use the tool to understand an entire codebase execution.
+Most tools like Cider, Cursive or VScode debuggers are blocking steppers and require you to add breakpoints to specific places, which is okay if you have an idea already of where the bug could be located, but they fall short if you aren't sure, or you just want to use the tool to understand an entire codebase execution.

 #### FlowStorm VS Cursive (or Browser's for ClojureScript) debuggers